Nancy Ajram: 2011–2014: Super Nancy, Arab Idol and Nancy 8

-2015–present: The Voice Kids, Nancy 9 and Nancy 10
+2015–present: The Voice Kids, Nancy 9, Nancy 10 and Nancy 11

-In July 2015, Ajram was officially confirmed as a judge in the first season of the highly acclaimed TV show The Voice Kids alongside Kathem Al-Saher and Tamer Hosny.
+In July 2015, Ajram was officially confirmed as a judge in the first season of the highly acclaimed TV show The Voice Kids alongside Kadim Al Sahir and Tamer Hosny.
 The show premiered on MBC1 on January 2, 2016.
 As of 2020, Nancy was still a judge on the show's 3rd and most recent season wherein her contestant won.

 On its 20th anniversary, Home Centre announced Ajram as brand ambassador.
 During the launching event that took place on October 13, 2015, in Dubai, Ajram said: "I'm delighted to be part of the Home Centre family.
 Homes are an extension of one's personality through which they are able to express themselves and Home Centre very well gives you the kind of products that help you create that space.
 As someone who takes pride in my home, Home Centre is certainly a brand I can connect to.
 I look forward to our association in the months to come."

 A year after Ajram began working on her ninth studio album, the single "Maakoul El Gharam" was released on November 15, 2015, which reached the No. 1 spot on Anghami, setting a new record in 12 hours; it was ultimately removed from the final track listing for her ninth studio album.
 Ajram returned as a judge on Arab Idol for its fourth season alongside fellow judges Wael Kfoury, Ahlam and Hassan El Shafei; the fourth season premiered on November 4, 2016.

 On April 21, 2017, Ajram released her ninth studio album, Nancy 9 (Hassa Beek), through In2Musica.
 The album peaked at number one on the Hit Sorters Best-Selling Albums Chart and remained atop for 16 continuous weeks since its release.
-The record topped Virgin Megastores sales in Lebanon for 4 continuous months, while in Egypt it remained atop for 15 continuous weeks, as well as in KSA, UAE and Bahrain for continuous weeks.
+The record topped Virgin Megastores sales in Lebanon for 4 continuous months, while in Egypt it remained atop for 15 continuous weeks, as well as in the KSA, the UAE and Bahrain.
 The album was supported by the release of two singles, including the lead single "Aam Betaala' Feek", which broke a new record as the fastest song to reach one million streams on Anghami.
 The song also received commercial success, topping several Arabic music charts and radio stations for consecutive weeks.